jillesvangurp/jsonj/README.md

 - Both `SimpleIntMapJsonObject` and `JsonObject` use UTF8 byte arrays for storing String primitive values.
 This is more efficient than Java's own String class, which uses utf-16.

 # Changelog
+- 2.50
+  - Get rid of maven in favor of gradle, make project ready for Kotlin
+  - Add some kotlin specific code and extensions
+  - Make JsonDataObject work with jackson ObjectMapper so you can seemlessly start migrating to hybrid jsonj/pojos.
 - 2.45
   - Simple TOML support to convert toml to JsonObject and back.
 - 2.44